celelunar/Sentiment-Analysis-RoBERTa/README.md

-# Sentiment-Analysis_RoBERTa
+# Sentiment-Analysis-RoBERTa
-😄📄 Texts Sentiment Analysis using RoBERTa Model
+😄📄 Texts Sentiment Analysis and Classification using RoBERTa Model